nycmeshnet/nycmesh.net/content/blog/supernode-3-is-here.md

 date: "2019-06-30"
 ---

 Supernode 3 has finally landed, and in a big way.
 This node will help bring major connectivity to Brooklyn and launch the movement of the mesh to lower Brooklyn, expending as far as hopefully Staten Island.

+Earlier this month a presentaton was given at the Org Meeting: [NYC Mesh Org Meeting - June 11 2019](https://www.youtube.com/watch?v=nGTmmcUcdmA)

 ### This Supernode features: